semgrep/semgrep-docs/docs/deployment/create-account-and-orgs.md

 ## Semgrep AppSec Platform

-Semgrep AppSec Platform is used to manage all Semgrep products, where you can:
+Semgrep AppSec Platform is used to manage all Semgrep products, and it is where you can:

 - View and manage your Semgrep findings.
 - Customize how Semgrep scans your code.